-464XLAT in combination with stateful translation [RFC6146] and DNS64 [RFC6147] allows 85% of the Android applications to continue to work with single translation or native IPv6 access.
-For the remaining 15% of applications that require IPv4 connectivity, the CLAT function on the UE provides a private IPv4 address and IPv4 default-route on the host for the applications to reference and bind to.
-Connections sourced from the IPv4 interface are immediately routed to the CLAT function and passed to the IPv6-only mobile network, destine to the PLAT.
+For the IPv4 literal or IPv4 socket applications that require IPv4 connectivity, the CLAT function on the UE provides a private IPv4 address and IPv4 default route on the host for the applications to reference and bind to.
+Connections sourced from the IPv4 interface are immediately routed to the CLAT function and passed to the IPv6only mobile network, destined for the PLAT.
 In summary, the UE has the CLAT function that does a stateless translation [RFC6145], but only when required.
 The mobile network has a PLAT that does stateful translation [RFC6146].